El Aaiún

 El Aaiún captivates with its striking contrasts, from the golden dunes to the azure sea.
 The warmth of the local Sahrawi people adds to its charm, making every interaction memorable and enriching.

-Our Favorite Moment: Watching the sunset over the Atlantic from the coastal cliffs, as the sky transforms into a canvas of oranges and purples, while local families gather for picnics, creates an unforgettable atmosphere of community and peace.
+Editorial highlight: Watching the sunset over the Atlantic from the coastal cliffs, as the sky transforms into a canvas of oranges and purples, while local families gather for picnics, creates an unforgettable atmosphere of community and peace.

 Explore El Aaiún on the Map